-- (1) The purpose of the intergovernmental steering committee contemplated in section 18(a) is to coordinate the applicable contributions into the land use scheme and to- - (a) provide technical knowledge and expertise; - (b) provide input on outstanding information that is required to draft the land use scheme or an review or amendment thereof; - (c) communicate any current or planned projects that have an impact on the municipal area; - (d) provide information on the locality of projects and budgetary allocations; and - (e) provide written comment to the project committee at each of various phases of the process. - (2) The Municipality must, if it decides to convene an intergovernmental steering committee and before commencement of the preparation, review or amendment of the land use scheme, in writing, invite nominations for representatives to serve on the intergovernmental steering committee from- - (a) departments in the national, provincial and local sphere of government, other organs of state, community representatives, engineering services providers, traditional councils; and - (b) any other body or person that may assist in providing information and technical advice on the content of the land use scheme. - (3) The purpose of the project committee contemplated in section 18(a) is to - (a) prepare, review or amend the land use scheme for adoption by the Council; - (b) provide technical knowledge and expertise; - (c) monitor progress and ensure that the development of the land use scheme or review or amendment thereof is progressing according to the approved project plan; - (d) guide the public participation process, including ensuring that the registered key public sector stakeholders remain informed;
+- (1) The purpose of the intergovernmental steering committee contemplated in section 18(a) is to co-ordinate the applicable contributions into the land use scheme and to- - (a) provide technical knowledge and expertise; - (b) provide input on outstanding information that is required to draft the land use scheme or an review or amendment thereof; - (c) communicate any current or planned projects that have an impact on the municipal area; - (d) provide information on the locality of projects and budgetary allocations; and - (e) provide written comment to the project committee at each of various phases of the process. - (2) The Municipality must, before commencement of the preparation, review or amendment of the land use scheme, in writing, invite nominations for representatives to serve on the intergovernmental steering committee from- - departments in the national, provincial and local sphere of government, other organs of state, community representatives, engineering services providers, traditional councils; and - (b) any other body or person that may assist in providing information and technical advice on the content of the land use scheme. - (3) The purpose of the project committee contemplated in section 18(a) is to - (a) prepare, review or amend the land use scheme for adoption by the Council; - (b) provide technical knowledge and expertise; - (c) monitor progress and ensure that the development of the land use scheme or review or amendment thereof is progressing according to the approved project plan; - (d) guide the public participation process, including ensuring that the registered key public sector stakeholders remain informed; - (e) ensure alignment of the land use scheme with the municipal spatial development framework, development plans and strategies of other affected municipalities and organs of state; - (f) oversee the incorporation of amendments to the draft land use scheme or draft review or amendment of the land use scheme to address comments obtained during the process of drafting thereof; - (g) if the Municipality decides to establish an intergovernmental steering committee- - (i) assist the Municipality in ensuring that the intergovernmental steering committee is established and that timeframes are adhered to; and - (ii) ensure the flow of information between the project committee and the intergovernmental steering committee.

-- (e) ensure alignment of the land use scheme with the municipal spatial development framework, development plans and strategies of other affected municipalities and organs of state; - (f) oversee the incorporation of amendments to the draft land use scheme or draft review or amendment of the land use scheme to address comments obtained during the process of drafting thereof; - (g) if the Municipality decides to establish an intergovernmental steering committee- - (i) assist the Municipality in ensuring that the intergovernmental steering committee is established and that timeframes are adhered to; and - (ii) ensure the flow of information between the project committee and the intergovernmental steering committee. - (4) The project committee must consist of - (a) the Municipal Manager; and - (b) employees in the full-time service of the Municipality and designated by the Municipality.
+- (4) The project committee must consist of - - (a) the Municipal Manager; and - (b) employees in the full-time service of the Municipality and designated by the Municipality.

-20 Council approval for publication of draft land use scheme
+20. Council approval for publication of draft land use scheme

-- (1) Upon completion of the draft land use scheme, the project committee must - - (a) if no intergovernmental steering committee has been established, submit it to the Council together with the report referred to in subsection (3), to approve the publication of a notice referred to in section 21(2) that the draft land use scheme is available for public comment.; - (b) if an intergovernmental steering committee has been established, submit it to the intergovernmental steering committee for comment. - (2) If an intergovernmental steering committee has been established and provides comment, the project committee must consider the comments of that intergovernmental steering committee and finalise the first draft of the draft land use scheme and submit it to the Council, together with the report referred to in subsection (3), to approve the publication of a notice referred to in section 21(2) that the draft municipal spatial development framework or an amendment or review thereof is available for public comment. - (3) The submission of the draft land use scheme to the Council must be accompanied by a written report from the project committee and the report must at least - (a) indicate the rationale in the approach to the drafting of the land use scheme; - (b) summarise the process of drafting the draft land use scheme; - (c) summarise the consultation process followed with reference to section 21 of this By-law; - (d) indicate the departments that were engaged in the drafting of the draft land use scheme; - (e) indicate how the draft land use scheme complies with the requirements of relevant national and provincial legislation, and relevant mechanism controlling and managing land use rights by the Municipal Council; - (f) recommend the approval of the draft land use scheme for public participation in terms of the relevant legislation and this By-law.

-- (4) An approval by the Council of the draft land use scheme and the public participation thereof must be in terms of this By-law and the relevant legislation referred to in section 15. - (5) The Municipality must inform the Member of the Executive Council in writing of the intention to draft a land use scheme and provide him or her with a copy of the draft land use scheme after it has been approved by the Council as contemplated in this section.
+- (1) Upon completion of the draft land use scheme, the project committee must submit it to the Council for approval as the draft land use scheme. - (2) The submission of the draft land use scheme to the Council must be accompanied by a written report from the project committee and the report must at least - - (a) indicate the rationale in the approach to the drafting of the land use scheme; - (b) summarise the process of drafting the draft land use scheme; - summarise the consultation process to be followed with reference to section 21 of this By-law; - (d) indicate the departments that were engaged in the drafting of the draft land use scheme; - (e) indicate how the draft land use scheme complies with the requirements of relevant national and provincial legislation, and relevant mechanism controlling and managing land use rights by the Municipal Council; - (f) recommend the approval of the draft land use scheme for public participation in terms of the relevant legislation and this By-law. - (3) An approval by the Council of the draft land use scheme and the public participation thereof must be in terms of this By-law and the relevant legislation referred to in section 15.

-21 Public participation
+21. Public participation